DS202-at-ISU/lab-2-lab2_team11/README.md

    "AC" - Boolean, If airconditioned
    "FirePlace" - Boolean, If has fireplace "Neighborhood" - , Name of neighborhood
 2. Our variable of special interest is year built.
+3. THe main variable is the price of the house.
+The range is $0-20,500,000.
+There is no oddities in this graph